cazala/universal-gitbook/chapter1.md

 **Test It Out**:

-Now, save the following as
+Now, save the following as your `src/index.js`

 ```js
 const a = 1